Great for families

 When reaching the bottom of the hill, turn right and follow the edge of Great Wood uphill until reaching the second seat on the left.
 Now turn left and follow the path until reaching an open area with the Mausoleum to your left.

 After visiting the Mausoleum head back along the edge of the woodland and take the 2nd path on the left.
-Follow the path, bearing right further on, and head towards, and then following, the edge of the arable field in front of you.
-Enjoy extensive views down to the River Bure and beyond, until reaching a small area of woodland known as the Beeches.
+Follow the path, bearing right further on, and head towards, then follow, the edge of the arable field in front of you.
+Take in the extensive views down to the River Bure and beyond, until you reach a small area of woodland known as the Beeches.

-After entering the woodland, turn immediately right, and leaving the Beeches behind you head downhill, watching out for grazing animals until reaching the park gates at the bottom.
-Exit through the small gate and after 27yd (25m) turn left and then the entrance to the main car park will be found on your right with the visitor centre, toilets, and the end of your walk.
-The café, restaurant and shops beckon, not forgetting Blickling Hall.
+After entering the woodland, turn immediately right.
+Leaving the Beeches behind you, head downhill, watching out for grazing animals until you reach the park gates at the bottom.
+Exit through the small gate and after 27yd (25m) turn left.
+The entrance to the main car park will be on your right, marking the end of your walk.
+The visitor centre and toilets are here and the café, restaurant and shops beckon, not forgetting Blickling Hall itself.

 Tour the Blickling Estate by bike, wheelchair, with a pushchair or on foot, via this all-weather hard-surface footpath, with historic buildings and woodland along the way.